 But why music?
 Making 'sense' of sounds was a necessity for survival, responding to music not only helped individual the well being, but also the social cohesiveness.

 Why religion?
 Making 'sense' of 'All Things Bright & Beautiful' was explored endlessly as a universal survival aid ... in comparison music was just as universal but strangely neglected as a 'functionless by product of evolution' ...

 Throughout Jazz was very different from serious, Classical Music.
 In Classical Music the giants of creative genius wrote down what they heard in their heads as instructions for others to play and for others to listen to ... written out 'dots' organised performance and 'dotters' became highly accomplished in their art ... hours of practice were required to master the complexity ... 'dottin'' was no easy route to utopia ...

-Jazz was not better or worse than Classical Music, it was just very different and, as Humph opined, 'never the twain shall meet' ... jazzers thought most Classical Music didn't 'swing', and often folk didn't dance to such music ... there were no 'compelling rhythms', instead folk enjoyed listening to the music.
+Jazz was not better or worse than Classical Music, it was just very different and, as Humph opined, 'never the twain shall meet' ... jazzers thought most Classical Music was 'serious music' and didn't 'swing for dancing fun', and often folk didn't dance to such music ... there were no 'compelling rhythms', instead folk enjoyed listening to the music.

 But, of course, all musical performancers had to learn to play their instruments 'correctly', of course, everybody had to learn how their music 'worked', of course, everybody had to soak up the sounds.
 The classical musicians checked out the sounds of Bach, Beethoven, Mozart and all the great composers, whatever their specialisation they had to enter into the minds of the great composers and after familiarisation they then created their own interpretations.